Mungar Junction to Monto railway line: To Wetheron and Gayndah

 The next two stages were opened to Wetheron on 21 December 1905 and to Gayndah on 16 December 1907.
 The line passed through small sidings at Muan, Chowey, Didcot, Gooroolba and Byrnestown en route to Wetheron and at Mount Lawless, Dappil and Ideraway en route to Gayndah.
 Gayndah apparently takes its name from the local Aboriginal word for "thunder" and is at the heart of a large citrus growing area.
 It is Queensland's oldest provincial town and was once favoured to be the state capital.

 The heritage-listed Deep Creek Railway Bridge is between the Muan and Chowey sidings, designed while William Pagan was Chief Engineer.

 To Boomerang and Mundubbera

 Some six years passed before the seventh stage to Boomerang was opened on 1 November 1913 passing through Banapan, Dirnbir, Mount Debateable and Humphery.
 The next stage saw the opening of the line to Philpott Creek and Mundubbera on 3 February 1914.
 Freight transport increased as two sawmills consigned timber east and frequent shipments of cattle and pigs occurred.

+The Mount Debateable railway station was original known as Buckingah railway station until it was renamed in August 1913.